Wellington, Florida: Transportation

 Wellington's public transportation consists of Palm Tran.
 It is also served by Palm Beach International Airport.
 Several highways pass through or near Wellington.
 U.S. Route 441 and State Road 7 jointly cross north-to-south in the eastern side of the village.
 Lake Worth Road, which is designated as State Road 802 to the east of Route 441/State Road 7, continues westward into Wellington.
 State Road 882 (locally known as Forest Hill Boulevard) also moves east-west partially through the village, before continuing westward and then northwestward to Southern Boulevard without the designation to the west of Route 441/State Road 7.
 Southern Boulevard (designated as both U.S. Route 98 and State Road 80), an east-to-west highway, lies just north of the village's northern boundary.
 Florida's Turnpike passes along the far eastern edge of Wellington, though the nearest entry and exit ramps are located at U.S. Route 98/State Road 80 and State Road 802, outside the municipal limits.

 Public safety

 The Village of Wellington receives both fire and police services on a contractual basis from Palm Beach County.

-Fire and Emergency Medical Services
+Fire and emergency medical services

 Palm Beach County Fire-Rescue provides fire protection and emergency medical services.
-There are 4 fire stations assigned to the village:
+There are 4 fire stations assigned to the village.

-Station 20 – Engine 20, Rescue 20, Brush 20;

-Station 25 – Engine 25, Rescue 25, Brush 625;

-Station 27 – Engine 27, Rescue 27, Brush 27;

-Station 30 – Engine 30, Rescue 30.

-Law Enforcement
+Law enforcement

 Police protection for Wellington is provided by District 8 of the Palm Beach County Sheriff's Office.
 District 8 operates from a sub-station located in the village, and is staffed by 68 sworn deputies and 6 civilian employees.